 Since then, it is almost impossible to mention the many developments occurred.
 In 1998 the observatory became the Italian station of the Center for Backyard Astrophysics (Columbia University, New York) and of the VSNET Collaboration Team and a new field, destinated to have a great importance in the scientific carrier of the author, was started: the observation of asteroids and comets, especially near-Earth objects (NEOs).
 About 20 asteroids were discovered (the first on Feb.
 1998), many of them now named.
 However, the scientific activity is quite wide, ranging from asteroids to variable stars, from comets to transient phenomena.

 Over the last 10 years, the Bellatrix Observatory had several very intense periods like July 2001, when the famous cataclysmic variable WZ Sge erupted, promoting the largest observing campaign ever seen (with the Observatory being the leader).
-To date, the main activity are asteroids and variable stars photometry and photometric observations of transits by exo-planets.
+To date, the main activity are asteroids and variable stars photometry, the photometric observations of transits by exo-planets (the autor is the co-discoverer of exoplanets XO-2b and XO-3b) and optical and spectroscopic follow-up fi possible supernovae.
 They add to comets and astroids astrometry.